Khwazakhela

-Khwazakhela is famous for the graveyards of Awliya (Saints).
-Some of which are Mian Baba, Derai Baba, Chinar Baba and Byne Baba.
-Mian Baba and Byne baba were famous warriors of Syed Dynasty and Chinar Baba was from Shamakhel Dynasty.
+Khwazakhela is famous for the graveyards of awliya (saints), including Mian Baba, Derai Baba, Chinar Baba and Byne Baba.
+Mian Baba and Byne Baba were famous warriors of Syed dynasty and Chinar Baba was from Shamakhel dynasty.

-Khwazakhela also has the privilege of being at centre of Swat.
-It has its North-Eastern border with Shangla valley which is a major trade route for the people of Shangla.
-On the Northern aspect, It shares its border with Behrain Tehsil.
-The Southern border lies in association with Charbagh Tehsil; The Western along the bank of river swat.
+Khwazakhela is in the centre of Swat.
+It has its northeastern border with Shangla valley which is a major trade route for the people of Shangla.
+On the northern side, it shares its border with Behrain Tehsil.
+The southern border lies in association with Charbagh Tehsil.
+The western lies along the bank of Swat River.It is surrounded by lush green mountains on its eastern side, with the elevation gradually descending until it reaches the Swat River on its southern side.

+Khwazakhela is the second largest marketplace and business hub in Swat after Mingora.
+Thousands of people from Kalam, Kohistan, and Shangla come to Khwazakhela for shopping.

+This area was among the least affected during the peak of the Taliban insurgency in Khyber Pakhtunkhwa.

+Demographics

+Population

+As of the 2023 census, Khwazakhela had a population of 57,113.

 History

 Mahmud Ghaznavi, on his way to Hindustan, crossed Khwazakhela many times.
-He built a mosque which still exists even today by the name of Lwar-e-Jamat.
-In this mosque there is a ground water well dug in stone.
+He built a mosque in the 12th century which stands today as Lwar-e-Jamat Mosque.

 Climate

 With a mild and generally warm and temperate climate, Khwazakhela features a humid subtropical climate (Cfa) under the Köppen climate classification.
 The average temperature in Khwazakhela is 18.1 °C, while the annual precipitation averages 969 mm.
 Even in the driest months, there is a lot of precipitation.
 November is the driest month with 24 mm of precipitation, while July, the wettest month, has an average precipitation of 138 mm.

 July is the warmest month of the year with an average temperature of 28.1 °C. The coldest month January has an average temperature of 6.4 °C.